 Net realized and unrealized gain or loss on investments: Investment transactions are reported on a trade-date basis.
 Unsettled trades as of the balance sheet date are reported as payable for investments purchased or receivable for investments sold.
 Primary market trades are recorded on the closing and issuance of the security.
 Realized gains and losses on investments are measured by the difference between the net proceeds from the disposition and the amortized cost basis of the investment on a specific-identification basis.
-An optional redemption feature of a CLO allows a majority of the holders of the CLO equity securities issued by the CLO issuer, after the end of a specified non-call period, to cause the redemption of the CLO equity securities issued by the CLO with proceeds paid either through the liquidation of the CLO's assets or through a refinancing with new debt.
-The optional redemption is effectively a voluntary prepayment of the CLO equity securities issued by the CLO prior to the stated maturity of such debt.
+An optional redemption feature of a CLO allows a majority of the holders of the CLO equity securities issued by the CLO issuer, after the end of a specified non-call period, to cause the redemption of the CLO equity securities issued by the CLO with proceeds paid either through the liquidation of the CLO prior to the stated maturity of such debt.
 Distributions received on CLO equity securities where the optional redemption feature has been exercised are first applied to the remaining cost basis until it is reduced to zero, after which distributions are recorded as realized gains.

-Investments are reported at fair value as determined in good faith by the Board.
+Investments are reported at fair value as determined in good faith by OFS Advisor, under the active supervision of the Board, see "New Accounting Pronouncements and Rule Issuances".
 The Company reports changes in the fair value of investments as change in net unrealized appreciation (depreciation) on investments in the statement of operations.